igalic/blag/contents/articles/types-providers/index.md

 ![Designer's Conceptual Model vs User's Conceptual Model vs System Image](./designers-concept-vs-users-concept.png)

-the above image is a book i recommend everyone to read: the design of everyday things[[2](#fn_2)]. if you ever had trouble opening a door, or if you ever ran into a glass door, you will find in its author, Dan Norman, a soul mate.
+the above image is a book i recommend everyone to read: the design of everyday things[<a id="ref_2" href="#fn_2">2</a>]. if you ever had trouble opening a door, or if you ever ran into a glass door, you will find in its author, Dan Norman, a soul mate.

 but what this image in particular expresses is the tension between a system as it appears, between how a user sees it, and how the designer envisioned it. the more successful the inventor is in communicating their idea *through* the product itself, the more successful the product can become.